By Paul Guilfoyle

 “Such an idiot.”

-Yet some of us tolerate it from our own minds every round.
+Yet we often tolerate it from our own minds every round.

 I know I certainly did for years.

-In fact there was a period where golf stopped being enjoyable for me altogether.
+In fact there was a period where golf stopped being fun for me altogether.

-My handicap drifted the wrong way and I became increasingly frustrated because deep down I knew I was and had been a better golfer than the scores I was getting.
+My handicap drifted the wrong way and I became increasingly frustrated because deep down I knew I was a better ball striker than the scores I was making.

 That gap between ability and actual scoring can become very draining psychologically.